hiddewie/OpenRailwayMap-vector/SETUP.md

 docker compose up --build --watch
 ```

-The command will start the database (service `db`), run the data import (service `import`), start the tile server Martin (service `martin`), start the API (service `api`) and the web server (service `martin-proxy`).
+The command will start the database (service `db`), run the data import (service `import`), start the tile server Martin (service `martin`), start the API (service `api`) and the web server (service `proxy`).
 The import can take a few minutes depending on the amount of data to be imported.

-Docker Compose will automatically rebuild and restart the `martin` and `martin-proxy` containers if relevant files are modified.
+Docker Compose will automatically rebuild and restart the `martin` and `proxy` containers if relevant files are modified.

 The OpenRailwayMap is now available on http://localhost:8000.